 If for some reason, you did not submit a confirmation statement on time, for example, you forgot to do it, then you need to fill it out as quickly as possible.
 Filing this document late is a criminal offence, so the sooner you complete the confirmation statement, the more likely you are to avoid critical consequences.

 Among the penalties that may be applied to your company are the removal of the organisation from the register and even its dissolution, since the Companies House will consider that it is no longer in business.
 In fact, this will lead to the liquidation of the company, and its directors and officials may be prosecuted under current UK law.

 It should not be underestimated that the information on the submission of documents is publicly available, and any delay or non-compliance can adversely affect the rating and reputation of the business in the corporate environment.
 In addition, even if you have decided to terminate your organisation, you still must meet all compliance requirements and application obligations if the deadline is set before the business is wound up.

 We at Hoxton Mix are ready to help your company avoid delays and all serious effects.
 Trust us to submit your confirmation statement, so you can focus on more critical business processes.

 Our team will do everything on your behalf — our specialists will fill out the application and submit it on time and according to the established order.
 And if you need other services for your business, such as a virtual mailbox in London, we provide advanced assistance for companies in the UK.

 Can I file a confirmation statement myself?

 In large enterprises or government organisations, usually, the secretary is responsible for submitting the confirmation statement.
-In companies with no such position, one of the directors or another appointed team member files the document.
+One of the directors or another appointed team member files the document in companies with no such position.
 An accountant can also complete documents.
 Regardless of who is applying for a confirmation statement on behalf of the company, it is your area of responsibility, so you not only can but rather should fill it out yourself.